PrabhuKiran8790/Neuralchemie/posts/decision-tree-regression/page.md

 order: 9
 ---

-In our previous installment, we dived into the world of Decision Tree Classification, uncovering its nuances and applications.
+In our previous post, we dived into the world of Decision Tree Classification, uncovering its nuances and applications.
 Now, in this second part of our series, we're switching gears to explore Decision Tree Regression.

 While Decision Tree Regression shares similarities with its classification counterpart, it's tailored to handle a different set of challenges—specifically, predicting continuous values.
 In this article, we'll unravel the inner workings of Decision Tree Regression, demystifying its approach, discussing its intuition, and delving into the mathematical concepts that drive its predictive power.